-We were proud to celebrate over twenty years of the Family Works Buddy Programme in 2018 by having a special evening of celebrations with more than sixty people from the Presbyterian Support Southland Trust board members to past and present Big and Little Buddies.
+We were proud to celebrate more than 20 years of the Family Works Buddy Programme in 2018 by having a special evening of celebrations with more than 60 people from the Presbyterian Support Southland Trust board members to past and present Big and Little Buddies.

-“I want them to feel like they have someone who can give individual attention to them and I hope that these things help my Little Buddies to gain confidence in their daily lives” explains Amanda.
+“I want them to feel like they have someone who can give individual attention to them and I hope that these things help my Little Buddies to gain confidence in their daily lives,” Amanda said.

-We are very proud of the outcomes for the children on the programme and it is also great to see the benefits for our Big Buddies.
-Volunteering doesn’t just help the Little Buddies, it can also provide huge life lessons for the Big Buddies, says Helen Goatley, Family Works Buddy Programme Team Leader.
+We are very proud of the outcomes for the children on the programme, and it is also great to see the benefits for our Big Buddies.
+Volunteering doesn’t just help the Little Buddies, it can also provide huge life lessons for the Big Buddies, , Family Works Buddy Programme team leader Helen Goatley said.

-“Amanda is just one of many Big Buddies who have provided glowing feedback and it is great to hear that the programme is having such a huge impact on those who take part”, explains Helen.
+“Amanda is just one of many Big Buddies who have provided glowing feedback, and it is great to hear that the programme is having such a huge impact on those who take part,” she said.

 Overall, during our regular reviews with Big Buddies, parents and the Little Buddies, we receive positive feedback about their involvement in the programme.

-We know the programme works in achieving outstanding lasting outcomes so we look forward to continuing to provide this valuable Programme, and working with even more Big and Little Buddies for another 20 years.
+We know the programme works in achieving outstanding lasting outcomes and we look forward to continuing to provide this valuable programme, and working with even more Big and Little Buddies for another 20 years.